gisat-panther/ptr-router/README.md

 - `queryString`
     - query part of the url

+There is default `onChange` function that calls `handler(request)` where `handler` is taken from route data.

 #### notFoundHandler

 Function called when url is changed but there is no matching url.
 It is same as `app` except it doesn't contain `match` as nothing was matched.

 #### routes

-Mapping of url to route data received in `app` in `request.match.data`.
+Mapping of url to route data received in `onChange` in `request.match.data`.
 Key is string with possible placeholders starting with `:`, value is either string or object containing `name` of type string with arbitrary additional data.

 Example:
 ```js